Kakamotobi/Learned/Backend/Node/04-Creating-Dynamic-HTML-with-Templating-in-Express-with-EJS.md

 - `app.set("view engine", "ejs")`
   - Have to indicate to Express that EJS is the templating engine that we will use.
 - `npm install ejs`
-  - Install EJS
+  - Install EJS.
   - *Don't have to `require("ejs")` because `app.set(propertyName, value)` did it for us.*
 - `mkdir views` in current working directory.
-  - Setting the Views Directory
+  - *By default, when we create a new Express app and use a some view engine, Express assumes that our views/templates exist in a directory called "views".*
+  - Setting the views directory so that the file could be run from anywhere in the terminal.
     - The views folder's path: `process.cwd() + "/views"`
     - `const path = require("path")`
-      - Require Path that is built in Node.
+      - Require Path that is built in to Express.
     - `app.set("views", path.join(__dirname, "/views"));`
-      - Join the full path to the index.js file with "/views".
+      - *Join the full path to the index.js file with "/views".*
-      - `__dirname` references the absolute path starting from the root until the current working directory.
+      - `__dirname` references the absolute path starting from the root until where the file (ex: index.js) is located in.
       - Now, add the relative path pointing to the folder where the index.js file is in, to start the server from any directory.
       - Ex: `nodemon previousFolder/index.js`
 - `touch home.ejs` in the views folder.